‘The composer must not shut himself up and think about art, he must live with his fellows and make his art an expression of the whole community.’

 Ralph Vaughan Williams is one of the best loved composers.
 His ‘Lark Ascending’ (1920), suggested by a poem by George Meredith of nearby Box Hill, is frequently voted Britain’s favourite piece of classical music.

-The following books are available from the Museum’s online shop.
+The following book is available from the Museum’s online shop.

 Further reading on Ralph Vaughan Williams